Advance-Technologies-Foundation/genai-deployment/README.md

 2. **Send a test message**: "Hi, how are you?"
 3. **Verify response**: You should receive a response from the AI assistant

-**Expected behavior:** The AI should respond appropriately, indicating the GenAI service is working correctly.

 ---

 If you have any questions or require assistance, please refer to the project repository or contact support.